 – Calcium embeds within the collagen matrix to provide strength and stiffness in our bones, while collagen gives our bones toughness to withstand daily physical stress

 – As we age, we lose collagen which leads to a loss in bone strength and elasticity

-- Collagen and bone health are related.
+– There is a collagen bone health connection.
+In fact, collagen and bone health are related.
 Supplementing with collagen can help keep our bones strong and flexible

 – Supplementing with collagen also helps the rate in which our skeletons generate new bones (known as bone remodeling)

 – Vitamin D helps our bodies absorb calcium into our bones.
 Vitamin D also promotes bone remodeling

 – Calcium and vitamin D can often be obtained directly from food.
 However, we rarely get sufficient collagen in our diets.
 Supplementing with collagen and strong bone health are connected

 – There are so many collagen bone health benefits.
 Supplementing with collagen, such as Further Food Collagen, is a smart way to keep our bones healthy

 1. Demontiero, Oddom, Christopher Vidal, and Gustavo Duque.
 “Aging and bone loss: new insights for the clinician.”
 Therapeutic advances in musculoskeletal disease 4.2 (2012): 61-76.

 2. Wang, X., et al. “Age-related changes in the collagen network and toughness of bone.”
 Bone 31.1 (2002): 1-7.